The Ultimate Camp Packing List: What to Bring for Summer Camp

 Check the Weather

 Before your children leave for summer camp, make sure to look at the weather report.
-If rain is in the forecast, pack a rain jacket.
+If rain is in the forecast, add a a rain jacket to your packing list for camp.
 If it’ll be colder at night, pack warm sweatshirts and a few pairs of sweatpants.
 You’ll want to really make sure your kids have the right outerwear for their camping experience since in many locations, the weather can be fickle and unpredictable.

 Let’s Talk Shoes